AndreyAzimov/mailgun-batch-send-php/README.md

-# mailgun-batch-send-php
-How to batch send emails using Mailgun in PHP.
+# How to send batch bulk emails using Mailgun in PHP.

 All receipts are hidden, so they don't see each other emails